-This type of smoke detector can sense small smoke particles when they enter its ionisation chamber.
+This type of smoke detector uses ionisation sensors to sense small smoke particles when they enter its ionisation chamber.
 The alarm will sound when the number of particles in the ionisation chamber reaches a given threshold.
 Particles that this type of smoke alarm can detect are usually formed when there is a scorching fire in the room.

 Ionisation smoke alarms are ideal for fires that combust quickly and produce a relatively low amount of smoke.
 The downside of this type of smoke alarm is that it cannot detect small fires with large quantities of smoke.
 This feature makes this kind of smoke alarm unsuitable for installing in the kitchen area.